C-DAC Thiruvananthapuram: Medical Informatics Group

-Knowledge Resource Centre
+Software Training and Development Centre

-Knowledge Resource Centre (KRC) is a major division of C-DAC.
+Software Training and Development Centre (STDC) is a major division of C-DAC.
 R&D and advanced technology training are the two major areas of focus which have resulted in development of products such as open source software, multilingual tools, and different training courses.

 The courses offered includes Diploma in Cyber Security & Forensics, Diploma in Web Technologies and Diploma in Embedded Systems & IoT in addition to the Certificate courses on IBM Mainframe, Web Technology, Database Technology, Internet Technology, Cyber Security & Forensics, Ethical Hacking and E-Governance.

 KRC is located at three places.
 Two places in Thiruvananthapuram at Vellayambalam & Technopark and the third is near to Shenoy's Junction, MG Road, Ernakulam (Kochi).
-KRC, Technopark Campus offers various short term courses and placement oriented diploma programs which includes Cyber Forensics and IoT.
-Kochi Centre is majorly concentrating on IT courses like, Dot NET Technologies using MVC, Java, Advanced Java, Java and Android Programming, PHP, C programming, C++ programming etc. The centre is located at the prime location and at the heart of the city, Ernakulam.
-Reach-ability by train and bus is very high.
-KRC also undertake corporate course for different offices on their requirements.
+STDC, Technopark Campus offers various short term courses and placement oriented diploma programs which includes Cyber Forensics and IoT.
+Kochi Centre is majorly concentrating on IT courses like, Dot NET Technologies using MVC, Java, Advanced Java, Java and Android Programming, PHP, C programming, C++ programming etc. STDC also undertake corporate course for different offices on their requirements.
 KRC provides guidance on final projects and In-plant training to students.